4 Myths about Turning and Repositioning for Pressure Ulcer Prevention

-“Beware of the half truth.
-You may have gotten hold of the wrong half”
+You may have gotten hold of the wrong half

-We don’t call them Pressure Injuries for nothing.
-Complex as they can be in both etiology and treatment, one element is common to all of them: Pressure.
-Turning and Repositioning is the linchpin to any and all effective pressure injury prevention programs.
-But as important as it is, there are many common misconceptions about Turning and Repositioning that have become entrenched in healthcare.
-These misconceptions encumber our ability to sustain effective prevention policies and programs for pressure injury prevention.
-A more clear understanding of this critical intervention can have a profound influence to the success of any facilities pressure injury prevention efforts.
+I have come to understand there are many, many common misconceptions about Turning and Repositioning that have become entrenched in healthcare.
+These misconceptions can and do encumber our ability to sustain effective prevention policies and programs for pressure injury prevention.
+A more clear understanding of this critical intervention can have a profound influence to the success of any facility's pressure injury prevention efforts.

 The reader might identify and agree with my assessments, or maybe feel a little provoked to dispute my assertions.
 Either way, I hope this commentary will challenge all who share similar aspirations to stop pressure injuries to pause, reflect and step out of the proverbial preconceived notions box to think about how we may better approach this most important nursing intervention:

 Myth # 1: Turning every two hours is required